asynkron/protoactor-website/hugo/content/docs/supervision.md

 6. Send restart request to all children which were not killed in step 3; restarted children will follow the same process recursively, from step 2
 7. Resume the actor.

-## What Lifecycle Monitoring Means
+## What Lifecycle Monitoring means

 In contrast to the special relationship between parent and child described above, each actor may monitor any other actor.
-Since actors emerge from creation fully alive and restarts are not visible outside of the affected supervisors, the only state change available for monitoring is the transition from alive to dead.
+Since actors emerge from creation fully alive and restarts are not visible outside the affected supervisors, the only state change available for monitoring is the transition from alive to dead.
 Monitoring is thus used to tie one actor to another so that it may react to the other actor's termination, in contrast to supervision which reacts to failure.

 Lifecycle monitoring is implemented using a `Terminated` message to be received by the monitoring actor.
 In order to start listening for Terminated messages, invoke `Context.Watch(targetPID)`.
 To stop listening, invoke `Context.Unwatch(targetPID)`.
 One important property is that the message will be delivered irrespective of the order in which the monitoring request and target's termination occur, i.e. you still get the message even if at the time of registration the target is already dead.